chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 - An API easier to follow (to me at least).

-- No more generic constraint on the ViewModel; namely the class and new() constraints.

 - Use ConcurrentDictionary instead of Dictionary for type caching.

-- Several points of extensibility.

 ### Remarks